N-Ignacio-Bouffanais/Rooms-NestJS/Readme.md

-# FULLStack WebApplication build with NESTJS, Astro and Reactjs
+# FULLStack WebApplication build with NESTJS and Reactjs